Shalaby00/final_project/README.md

             break
     return player
 ```
+This function crucially displays the retrieval of data by allocating objects to the player when called upon.

 - Include code segments that show where data is being stored and where data is being retrived and accompanying explanation.
 - Identify what the abstracted data represents in your program